emmaleitao/DalMarine-R/Lesson Outlines/Lesson1_RBasics.md

 <h4> Character </h4>

-These really can be anything as long as it is inside of quotation marks.
+These really can be anything as long as it is inside of quotation marks (single or double).
 "a", "b", "abc", "42", "Hello"

 <h4> Data coercion </h4>